yulian-nenov/Formula-1-Season-Tracker/README.md

 The following constraints are enforced:
 - A driver can only have one result per race
-- Finishing and qualifying positions must be unique within a race
+- Finishing and qualifying positions must be unique per race
 - Only one fastest lap is allowed per race
 - A team can have a maximum of 2 drivers